-Edition 93, 2018 Global Literacies, is now available to members through our digital platform, Publitas.
+Edition 98, The ‘Creative Responses to literacies Policies’ edition, is now available to members through our digital platform, Publitas.
 This and the most recent two years’ editions of the journal can be accessed online via the Members’ Area.
 If you would like full access to our most recent editions, join us.
 Past editions are freely available here in overview, digital and pdf formats.

 Yvonne Spare, Journal Coordinator

 Future Journal Themes

 RaPAL have been publishing topical works in this multidisciplinary field since 1985 and we encourage our members to contribute.
 Please review past editions and guidance on contributing to the journal.

 RaPAL 99 2019 Literacies in T-Levels, apprenticeships and pre-apprenticeships (copy deadline September ’19)

 AEM (Annual Editorial Meeting) 7th September 2019: please email the Journal Co-ordinator, Yvonne, firstname.lastname@example.org if you are interested in participating in the editorial process.

 We have created another short Taster Journal for publicity and distribution and as the previous version proved very popular.
 All three can be found here in pdf format: